Alliance East Belfast MLA Chris Lyttle to stand down

 Mr Lyttle, who was born and raised in east Belfast, has represented the constituency since 2010.

-He said it had been the "privilege of my life" to serve as an MLA for the area.
+He said it had been the "privilege of my life" to serve as an assembly member (MLA) for the area.

 "After almost 12 years of service, I feel this is an appropriate time for me to complete my term of office," he said.